yumozi/gamini/README.md

-# Player AI
+# Gamini

+**Pronunciation:** /ˈɡeɪ.mɪ.ni/ (GAY-mih-nee)

-A visual game player agent that captures screen video, sends it to Gemini for analysis, and executes the returned keyboard/mouse actions in a loop.
-React/Next.js frontend provides controls, context input, and live status.
+A visual game-playing agent that leverages Gemini’s video understanding capabilities to analyze live screen captures and execute the resulting keyboard and mouse actions in a closed loop.
+A React/Next.js frontend provides controls, contextual input, and live status.

+Supports both Windows and macOS, though Windows is recommended for the best experience.

 ## Prerequisites